Hunternif/Dota2Items/README.md

 Building
 --------

-Sources from LibSchematic are included. (https://github.com/tehbeard/LibSchematic)
+Sources from LibSchematic are included (https://github.com/tehbeard/LibSchematic), but the build script will not package them in the output zip.

-Link the `src` folder as source to your project build path.
-In order to build and package the mod for release run the script `build.bat`.
-The script must be run in its current directory and the environment variable `MCP_HOME` must point to MCP install directory.
-(If you only install Minecraft Forge, then its's in forge/mcp.)

-TODO: make a better building solution using Ant.